junorz/travel-book-api/README.md

 ### 2. Run for first time
-modify `resources/application.yml`. change database information and RSA key pair path to fit your environment, and datafixture flag to `true`.
+modify `resources/application.yml`. change database information and RSA key pair path to fit your environment, and `travelbook.datafixture` flag to `true`.

-The `datafixture` flag will initialize database.
+The `travelbook.datafixture` flag will initialize database if it set to true.

 Please note that you `must` set this flag to `false` after initializing database.

 If your have already do manual above, run the following command.